School Safety Procedures

 Lightning in proximity to the campus, extreme winds, and/or significant wet precipitation are considered grounds for keeping students inside for all or part of a school day.

 Students are invited to come into the building as they arrive on “inside” days.
-Those who arrive prior to 8:15 a.m. are supervised in the gym/cafeteria area.
-After that time, students report directly to their classrooms.
+The cafeteria opens at 8:30.
+On cold days, please don't drop your student off before 8:30, but preferably not until 8:45.
+After 8:55, students report directly to their classrooms.
 On poor air quality days, students remain inside the school for the entire day.
 The decision to keep students inside for cold temperatures can change depending on typical warming from the morning to the afternoon or the arrival of cold weather fronts.